MedChain-CS506/portal/README.md

 - Migrations
 - Tests

 ## Roadmap...
-Look for issues to find out what may not be working
+Look @ Issues above to find out what is to come/what may not be working at the moment